FAQ Frequently Asked Questions

 Student FAQ

-Can freshman participate in research?
+Can freshmen participate in research?

 Yes, but this is ultimately up to each faculty research mentor.
-They may require that you have certain skills or course work before starting research so that you will be safe and successful in your research endeavor.
+They may require that you have certain skills or coursework before starting research so that you will be safe and successful in your research endeavor.
 Freshmen are allowed to do undergraduate research, but many wait until the start of their sophomore year.

 Will I be doing research full-time or part-time?